 Under any of the Central Valley Wye alternatives, ongoing operations and maintenance activities (e.g., routine inspection and maintenance of the HSR right-of-way) are unlikely to have any direct impacts on plant communities and land cover types because these activities could occur where the natural vegetation has already been removed during construction of the Central Valley Wye alternatives.
 Direct impacts, if they occur, could include incidental trampling or crushing of vegetation caused by increased human activity related to the maintenance of equipment and facilities associated with the HSR system and exposure to accidental spills, including contaminants or pollutants.
 While the source of such impacts may occur seasonally and intermittently, the duration of the impact on special-status plant communities would be short-term and temporary.
-As noted in Section 3.7.7.5, operations of all Central Valley Wye alternatives.
+As noted in Section 3.7.7.3, operations of all Central Valley Wye alternatives would be the same for all alternatives.